WeAreInSpark/key-rotation-bot/docs/Getting-Started.md

 winget install -e --id Microsoft.AzureCLI
 ```

-To run this scrip you must have `Global Administrator` priviliges.
+To run this script you must have `Global Administrator` privileges.

 Run the [Add-ApplicationRole.ps1](scripts/Add-ApplicationRole.ps1) to assign the role.